More than 70% of Change Initiatives fail, we want you to succeed

 Leading change is a leader's full responsibility, and not handing it over to others e.g. ambassadors, agents or teams.
 Those roles might be helpful.
 Steering is key to success and sets a role model, also within change.

 The change leader - if you want to belong to the 20% of guaranteed success - cannot delegate this responsibilty, as true as for the daily business.
+The final responsibility is yours.
 Leading change is a long haul, for each party involved.

 Stamina, perseverance and patience are important characteristics of sucessful change leaders.
-If you do so, a change can unfold the full abilities of each and everybody to jointly renew the system, again and again.
+If you do so, a change can unfold the full abilities of each and everybody to jointly renew and further develop the system, again and again.

 How do you steer your change process?